 3. Disciplinary processes shall be fair, transparent and uphold natural justice.

-Article X – Finance And Transparency
+Article XII – Finance And Transparency

 1. Party finances shall be managed with accountability and publicly reported in accordance with laws.